-Depression is associated with reduced levels of the monoamines in the brain, such as 5-HT.
+Depression is associated with reduced levels of the monoamines in the brain, such as serotonin (5-HT).
 The selective 5-HT re-uptake inhibitors (SSRIs) are thought to restore the levels of 5-HT in the synaptic cleft by binding at the 5-HT re-uptake transporter preventing the re-uptake and subsequent degradation of 5-HT.
 This re-uptake blockade leads to the accumulation of 5-HT in the synaptic cleft and the concentration of 5-HT returns to within the normal range.
-This action of SSRIs is though to contribute to the alleviation of the symptoms of depression.
+This action of SSRIs is thought to contribute to the alleviation of the symptoms of depression.
 In the presence of the SSRI, small amounts of 5-HT continue to be degraded in the synaptic cleft.